 Ask Our Dentist About Dental Nitrous Oxide

-It is still not known why dental nitrous oxide does what it does when administered by dentists but laughing gas has been used successfully to suppress the patient’s physical sensations such as touch, hearing, and pain.
+It is still not known why dental nitrous oxide does what it does.
+When properly administered by qualified dentists, laughing gas has been used successfully to suppress the patient’s physical sensations such as touch, hearing, and pain.
 You can read more about the Standard of Practice on the Use of Dental Sedation from the Royal College of Dental Surgeons of Ontario.

 Laughing gas also tends to disinhibit some patient’s emotional sensations.
 The patient’s memory, ability to concentrate, or the ability to perform certain acts can be impaired while under the influence of the laughing gas.

 We are a 24/7, family friendly dental clinic capable of handling dental emergencies.

 Contact our Cambridge dentists today to book a dental appointment, or call the clinic nearest you.